Gender equality in Rwanda

 As of 2018, the African country Rwanda ranks in the top five countries for gender equality according to the Global Gender Gap Report.
 The idea of fairness that dominates this country arose after the genocide against the Tutsi that occurred in 1994.
 The government is committed to ensuring equal rights for women and men without prejudice to the principles of gender equality and complementarity in national development.
 These ideas are exhibited through the roles of Rwanda women in government, the respect for women's education and the role of women in Rwanda healthcare.
 The country also took an active stance against rape in genocide, created a national action plan after United Nations Resolution 1325, and is pushing towards ending gender-based violence.

+That said, in 2026, questions have arisen as to how true these claims are.
+In August 2026, Rwanda National Police promised to crack down on “indecency” and started arresting women dressed in any attire that exposed shoulders or were above the knees.
+Videos circulated on social media showed handcuffed women being bundled onto the floors of police trucks.
+These images drew backlash especially among Rwanda’s elite but was met with silence from Rwandan leadership, including the Ministry of Gender - the institution charged with driving towards gender equality.
+These incidents opened a can of worms as men started to share their opinions on why women who are indecently dressed deserve to be raped.
+Furthermore women who have previously reported rape, brought to light the fact that they were never taken seriously by Rwanda Police or even the Ministry that was put out to look out for them.
+President Paul Kagame has been accused of painting a picture of gender equality as a way to attract donors, investors and goodwill from the West; accusers point out that it’s a facade and that Rwandan women are nowhere close to the equality or equity that is promoted in the media.
+As such, recent events have been pointed to as evidence that this has likely been the case this whole time.